-In addition, in the future, we may from time to time opt to borrow money to make investments.
+In the future, we may from time to time opt to borrow money to make investments.
 Our net investment income will be dependent upon the difference between the rate at which we borrow funds and the rate at which we invest such funds.
-As a result, there can be no assurance that a significant change in market interest rates and the current credit crisis will not have a material adverse effect on our net investment income in the event we choose to borrow funds for investing purposes.
+As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income in the event we choose to borrow funds for investing purposes.